quixio/quix-streams/docs/api-reference/application.md

 <br>
 ***What it Does:***

-- During user setup:
+- On init:
     - Provides defaults or helper methods for commonly needed objects
-    - For Quix Platform Users: Configures the app for it (see `Application.Quix()`)
+    - If `quix_sdk_token` is passed, configures the app to use the Quix Cloud.
 - When executed via `.run()` (after setup):
     - Initializes Topics and StreamingDataFrames
     - Facilitates processing of Kafka messages with a `StreamingDataFrame`